Education Cannot Wait (ECW) is the first global fund dedicated to education in emergencies and protracted crises.

 - Inspire political commitment so that education is viewed by both governments and funders as a top priority during crises.

-- Generate and disburse additional funding to help close the $8.5 billion funding gap needed to reach 75 million children and youth.
+- Generate additional funding to help close the $8.5 billion funding gap needed to reach 75 million children and youth.

 - Strengthen capacity to respond to crises, nationally and globally, including the ability to coordinate emergency support.

 - Improve accountability by developing and sharing knowledge, including collection of more robust data in order to make better-informed investment decisions, and knowledge of what works and does not.

 ECW is a first-of-its kind fund that offers governments, multilateral institutions and the private sector the chance to finance comprehensive education programmes for children and youth affected by conflicts, natural disasters and displacement, right from the onset of crisis through recovery phases.

 ECW’s First Emergency Response investment window supports education programmes immediately in sudden-onset or escalating crises.
 The fund’s Multi-Year Resilience investment window addresses longer-term needs through multi-year joint programmes in protracted crises, enabling humanitarian and development actors to work together on delivering collective education outcomes in five priority areas:

 - Access: Ensure that crisis-affected children are provided with continuous quality learning